 Benco Dental will take affirmative action as needed for groups requiring special attention to achieve and ensure equal employment opportunity as required by federal and applicable state laws.
 As a federal contractor, Benco prepares an annual affirmative action plan.
 The Company takes affirmative action to achieve and ensure equal employment opportunity.

 If you have questions regarding this policy, or feel you have not been treated in accordance with this policy in any aspect of the employment relationship with Benco, please contact the culture & people department.

-The Vice-President, Culture & People serves as Benco Dental’s Equal Employment Opportunity officer, and is responsible to the managing directors for developing programs and procedures to assure implementation of EEO goals and objectives.
+The Chief Culture and People Officer serves as Benco Dental’s Equal Employment Opportunity officer, and is responsible to the managing directors for developing programs and procedures to assure implementation of EEO goals and objectives.